genesiscloud/genesis-cloud-inference-articles/art01.md

 ## Step 5.
 Install PyTorch

-To install and use PyTorch, Python interpreter and package installer `pip` are required.
+To install and use PyTorch, the Python interpreter and package installer `pip` are required.
-When a new instance is created on Genesis Cloud, Python 3 is automatically preinstalled; however, `pip` must be installed explicitly.
+**When a new instance is created on Genesis Cloud, Python 3 is automatically preinstalled; however, `pip` must be installed explicitly**.
 This can be done using the commands:

 ```
 sudo apt install python3-pip
 ```

-To install PyTorch, visit the [product site](https://pytorch.org/) and select the desired configuration as follows:
+To install PyTorch, visit the [product site](https://pytorch.org/) and select the desired configuration as following:

 * PyTorch Build: Stable (1.10.1)
 * Your OS: Linux